renzodupont/renzodupont.github.io/lab-4th/README.md

 # Description

-This project is supposed to be challenging and useful for people learning javascript.
+This project is supposed to be challenging and useful for people learning javascript.<br/><br/>

-As we are currently in Week 4 of our Full Stack Development Professional Certificate, we were proposed to simulate the Pac Mac game character movement in the screen.
+As we are currently in Week 4 of our Full Stack Development Professional Certificate, we were proposed to simulate the Pac Mac game character movement in the screen.<br/><br/>

 It was build using plain javascript, and only used jQuery for animating the movement to make it a little smoother.